PendaRed/scala3-fs2/src/main/scala/com/jgibbons/fs2/d/README.md

 If you have a stream, you can call uncons1 on it and it returns a pull.

 You can use the Pull to do stateful like actions by manipulating R and recursing.
+Actually its not recursing as >> is a operator taking a function, so that means its not recursing on stack in the traditional manor.

 uncons1 on a stream returns a Pull that emits nothing.